YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 - Restore the replicating instance from the backup of the originating instance.
 Change the instance name of <bckup_inst> to the name of the replicating instance (with MUPIP REPLIC -EDITINST -NAME).

 - Turn on replication and journaling in the restored replicating instance.
-Specify the journal file pathname explicitly with MUPIP SET -JOURNAL=filename=<repinst_jnl_location> (as the backup database has the originating instance's journal file pathname).
+Specify the journal file pathname explicitly with MUPIP SET -JOURNAL=filename=<replinst_jnl_location> (as the backup database has the originating instance's journal file pathname).

 - Restart the Source Server process on the originating instance.